pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 However, this constraint does not play nicely with distributed schemas.
 We cannot guarantee the order that reminders and lists are synchronized to the device, and so there will be times that a reminder is synchronized to the device without its associated list, and then a few moments later the list will also be synchronized.
-We must allow for this intermiedate period of inconsistency as we wait for the system to become eventually consistent.
+We must allow for this intermediate period of inconsistency as we wait for the system to become eventually consistent.

-> Note: It is OK for foreign keys can be "NOT NULL" in your schema, but your queries and UI should
+> Note: It is OK for foreign keys to be "NOT NULL" in your schema, but your queries and UI should
-> be built in a way that is resillient to there being times when the foreign key points to a row
+> be built in a way that is resilient to times when the foreign key points to a row
 > that does not yet exist.
 This means that when performing a full join between tables you may
-> not get any results until all data has been synchronized, or when performing a left join
+> not get any results until all data has been synchronized, or when performing a left join,
 > you will have to deal with optional values.

 So, when creating and migrating your database, you must disable foreign key checks.
 This is done